 - LVC places fellows with nonprofit organizations and ministries who are caring for the earth and working for peace with justice.
 We seek placements that enable fellows to integrate their values and actions, and that foster a deeper understanding of how to change institutional systems that maintain oppression.

 - We seek to place in organizations that are not otherwise able to afford a full-time staff person in the position and therefore the position does not displace, duplicate or compete with a regular, full-time, compensated employee.

 - We seek placements that are on a journey of becoming anti-racist/anti-oppression, and include sexual orientation and gender identity in their anti-discrimination policies.

 Fellows make it possible for their organizations to accomplish more with less.
 However, a successful application will demonstrate an agency’s ability to afford the placement fees required.

 - The position description must offer a substantive learning position, and support its work for social justice.

 - Positions should be both challenging and of a reasonable workload.

 Supervision & Mentoring

-- Quality training and supervision for the Volunteer are expected.
-The experience, longevity, and accessibility of the Volunteer’s direct supervisor are key factors.
+- Quality training and supervision are expected.
+The experience, longevity, and accessibility of the direct supervisor are key factors.

 Applications are accepted from organizations that are current or past LVC placements and from organizations new to LVC.
 All applications are considered equally and the same criteria will be used to evaluate them all; current or past placements receive no priority in acceptance decisions.